system-transparency/stfe/README.md

 # System Transparency Front-End (STFE)
 STFE is a [Trillian](https://transparency.dev/#trillian) [personality](https://github.com/google/trillian/blob/master/docs/Personalities.md)
 that allows you to log signed checksums.
-What a checksum covers is up to the submitter.
+What a checksum represents is up to the submitter.
 For example, it could be a Firefox update, a Debian package, or a document.
 A log leaf contains:
-- A _checksum_ that covers something opaque, e.g., an executable binary.
+- A _checksum_ that represents a data item of opaque type.
-- An _identifier_ that is tied to what the checksum represents, e.g., name, version, and platform.
+- An _identifier_ that is tied to what the checksum represents.
 - A _signature_ that covers `checksum` and `identifier` using the submitter's secret signing key.
 - A _namespace_ that is tied to the submitter's verification key, e.g., think of